Let There Be Life (Exodus 20:13)

 In seminary, I took a course on Biblical ethics.
 The textbook was written by a guy who addressed a lot of these issues: suicide, abortion, euthanasia.
 A few years after he wrote the textbook, his wife came down with Alzheimer’s.
 He resigned his position at the Bible college and stayed home to care for his wife.
 He did it because he promised to love her for richer for poorer, for better and for worse, in sickness and in health.
 It’s one thing to write a textbook.
 It’s another thing to make costly decisions when it’s your wife.
 It’s your family.

 Embrace the vulnerable.
 Embrace them even when it costs you.
 Henri Nouwen was a man who was trained in Holland as a psychologist and a theologian.
 He spent his early years achieving.
 He taught at Notre Dame, Yale, and Harvard, averaged more than a book a year, and traveled widely as a conference speaker.
-He had a résumé to die for-which was the problem, exactly.
+He had a résumé to die for - which was the problem, exactly.
 The pressing schedule and relentless competition suffocated his own spiritual life.

 At the peak of his career, Nouwen made a drastic change.
 He gave up his positions, moved to Toronto, and agreed to become priest in residence at a community for the severely disabled.
 The community was called Daybreak.
 It was here that Nouwen spent his last ten years.

-Nouwen lived in small room, which had in it a single bed, one bookshelf, and a few pieces of Shaker-style furniture.
+Nouwen lived in a small room, which had in it a single bed, one bookshelf, and a few pieces of Shaker-style furniture.
 The walls were unadorned except for a print of a Van Gogh painting and a few religious symbols.
 There was no fax machine, no computer, no Daytimer calendar posted on the wall.

 There, Henri Nouwen cared for a young man named Adam.
 Unable to talk, walk, or dress himself, profoundly retarded, Adam gave no sign of comprehension.
 He seemed to recognize, at least, that his family had come.
 He drooled and grunted.
 It took Nouwen nearly two hours to prepare Adam each day.
 Bathing and shaving him, brushing his teeth, combing his hair, guiding his hand as he tried to eat breakfast-these simple, repetitive acts had become for him almost like an hour of meditation.